 Place your Arrowhead Plant over a tray of pebbles with fresh water over the top.
 Over the day water from the tray will evaporate giving your plant exactly what they’re looking for.
 Make sure you don’t fill the water right up to the top of the pebbles as you don’t want your Arrowhead sitting in a pool of water all day.

-Showering your Arrowhead plant
+Showering your Arrowhead plant really helps stop more brown leaf tips developing

 To quickly raise the humidity you can always give them a quick shower.
 It is also a great way to get rid of any dust on the leaves too!
 Simply pop your plant in the shower and wash them down with lukewarm water, this will clean off the leaves and give the soil a good soaking.
 You want to keep the water pressure quite low as Arrowheads can sometimes have quite delicate stems and you don’t want to damage your plant.